bdbrassart/AdventureEngine/README.md

 The `__init__` function accepts a single top-level key->value pair from `items.json` and assigns it to the class variables.

+### `locFeature`
+This stores information about features in a location.
+The `locFeatures` variable of the `location` class contains a dict containing `locFeature` values.
+This class is used on the `location` class init function, to hold details about each location's features.

+### `advEngEnv`
+This is the main environment class for the game.
+Variables include:
+- `player`: `mainChar` containing the player character.
+Defined on init.
+- `commands`: Dictionary defined on init that contains command alias-to-function mappings.
+- `userCmd`: Most recently entered user command.
+- `userParams`: List containing command parameters.
+- `items`: Dictionary containing `invItems`.
+Defined on init from `items.json`.
+- `locations`: Dictionary containing `locations`.
+Defined on init from `locations.json`.

+The save function dumps this class out, as it contains everything about the current state of the in-progress game.

 ## JSON Files
 For now, there are only two main files that drive the content of the game: